27-Apr-2017, 07:14 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Alfred's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Alfred, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Routines of any kind, school or domestic, may provoke procrastination or rebellion if there is no "end result" which constitutes a future potential.
-With such a fertile imaginative nature, Alfred may display a great impatience toward material limits which force him to focus [...]
+The dramatic element in Alfred's personality, although not necessarily overtly flamboyant, may make him tend to dramatise himself in one way or another as though he were the star performer in a hit play.
+His innate theatricality may manifest through competitiveness and [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-Above all, a feeling of being understood matters deeply to Alfred, and a free and lively flow of communication with others is essential to his sense of happiness, contentment and emotional security.
-Lively, intelligent and curious, his inquisitive nature and eagerness to [...] [..]
-Parental conflicts or jealousy on the part of other family members should never be used as a justification for interference in the strong and affectionate bond between father and son, for Alfred will gradually internalise the civilised qualities he sees in his father and [...]
+Lively, intelligent and curious, his inquisitive nature and eagerness to discover everything about those he loves should never be criticised or repressed.
+Love which is expressed only through dutiful self-sacrifice or intense possessiveness will leave him feeling lonely [...] [..]
+Alfred's inner perception of masculinity is not that of a warrior it is that of a refined individual who can combine reason and ethics with the ability to relate to all that is beautiful in life.
+Even if social or educational background has prevented the father from developing [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future